Part I - Act respecting labour standards

 CHAPTER IV - Labour standards

-The employee may return to work before the expected date after giving the employer written notice of not less than three weeks.
+An employee may return to work before the date stated in the notice given pursuant to section 81.2.1, 81.6 or 81.12, provided he has given the employer written notice of not less than three weeks of the new date on which he will return to work.